Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection: Experimental setup and results

 \subsection{MAAD Dataset and Augmentation}

 The MAAD dataset~\cite{MAAD2021} consists of $2D$ trajectories of two vehicles on a straight two-lane highway with a divider separating the two possible directions, as visualized in the top row of Fig.~\ref{fig:traj}.
 There are 80 training and 66 test-split trajectories ranging from a length of 25 to 127 timesteps.
-These dynamic length trajectories are subsampled to produce approximately 6.3K training and 3.1K testing windows of constant length $T'=15$.
+To compare fairly with baselines, these dynamic length trajectories are subsampled to produce approximately 6.3K training and 3.1K testing windows of constant length $T'=15$.
 As the original dataset sequences did not come with map or lane details, we augmented the data to include this information.
 Specifically, we discretized the highway in the $x$-coordinate direction into blocks of length five meters as shown in Fig.~\ref{fig:lane_setup}, and stored the $2D$ coordinates of the front, left, and right blocks for each vehicle at every timestep in all trajectories.
+We chose a discretization factor of five meters because vehicles traveled on average five meters or less every timestep.
 All the training sequences consist of normal vehicle behaviors like driving side-by-side, overtaking, following, and driving in opposite directions.
 In contrast, the test-split contains both normal and $11$ anomalous behavior classes like aggressive overtaking, pushing aside, tailgating, off-road, and wrong-way driving.